agawrysiuk/react-learning/README.md

 **Things I learnt during that week:**
 - What is React
 - What is included in the Next Generation JavaScript
-- Components vs Containers (or Stateful vs Stateless)
+- Components vs Containers (or Stateless vs Stateful)
 - Passing values and methods with two-way binding
 - Styling, Radium, Styled Components, and CSS Modules (https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/)
 - React Developer Tools in Google Chrome